jimsenglee/HotelReservationSystem/README.md

 ## 📧 Contact

-**Developer**: Jim Seng Lee
 **Email**: gimsheng.lee@gmail.com
 **GitHub**: [@jimsenglee](https://github.com/jimsenglee)

 ## �️ Database File

-If you need the database file (DB.mdf) to run this project, please send me an email at gimsheng.lee@gmail.com and I'll provide it to you.
+If you need the database file to run this project, please send me an email at gimsheng.lee@gmail.com and I'll provide it to you.

 ## �📄 License

 This project is developed for educational and portfolio purposes.

----

-*This Hotel Room Reservation System demonstrates full-stack web development capabilities with modern technologies and comprehensive business logic implementation.*